Stratifications of real vector spaces from constructible sheaves with conical microsupport: Introduction

 Persistent homology with multiple real parameters can be phrased in more or less equivalent ways using multigraded modules (e.g.~\cite{multiparamPH,knudson2008,hom-alg-poset-mods}), or sheaves (e.g.~\cite{curry-thesis,curry2019}), or functors (e.g.~\cite{scolamiero-chacholski-lundman-ramanujam-oberg16}), or derived categories (e.g.~\cite{kashiwara-schapira2018}).
 All of these descriptions have in common an underlying partially ordered set indexing a family of vector spaces, and this is interpreted under increasing layers of abstraction.

-The simplest objects at any level of abstraction are the interval objects, which place a copy of the ground field~$\kk$ at every point of an interval in the underlying poset~$Q$, meaning an intersection of an upset of~$Q$ with a downset of~$Q$.
+The simplest objects at any level of abstraction are the \emph{indicator} objects, which place a single copy of the ground field~$\kk$ at every point of an interval in the underlying poset~$Q$, meaning an intersection of an upset of~$Q$ with a downset of~$Q$.
 (The terminology is most clear when $Q = \RR$, where ``interval'' has its usual meaning.)
-Among the interval objects are those supported on the upsets and downsets themselves; over $Q = \RR$ these objects are free and injective, respectively.
-Furtherore, when $Q$ is totally ordered, every object is a direct sum of interval objects \cite{crawley-boevey2015}.
-The theory for more general posets, including partially ordered real vector spaces, has in large part revolved around relating general objects as closely possible to interval objects, particularly where algorithmic computation is concerned.
+Among the indicator objects are those supported on the upsets and downsets themselves; over $Q = \RR$ these objects are free and injective, respectively.
+Furthermore, when $Q$ is totally ordered, every object is a direct sum of indicator objects \cite{crawley-boevey2015}.
+The theory for more general posets, including partially ordered real vector spaces, has in large part revolved around relating general objects as closely as possible to indicator objects, particularly where algorithmic computation is concerned.

+Indeed, the foundations for the ideas in this paper, both from Kashiwara--Schapira \cite{kashiwara-schapira2018, kashiwara-schapira2019} and the author \cite{hom-alg-poset-mods, prim-decomp-pogroup, essential-real} (see also \cite{qr-codes}), lies in algorithmic computation with persistent homology.
+To that end, effective methods demand concrete representatives of derived sheaves and stratifications of their support.
+Kashiwara and Schapira, in \cite[Conjecture~3.20]{kashiwara-schapira2019} (which they had previously stated as \cite[Conjecture~4.19]{kashiwara-schapira2018}) and \cite[Conjecture\,3.17]{kashiwara-schapira2017}, assert that derived sheaves in principle possess such concrete representatives.
+Corollaries~\ref{c:PL} and~\ref{c:strat} achieve more than mere existence: the engine behind their proofs, Theorem~\ref{t:res}, produces concrete structures via the syzygy theorem for poset modules (Theorem~\ref{t:syzygy-complexes}), which is specifically designed to extract resolutions algorithmically~\cite{hom-alg-poset-mods}.

+Situations abound where concrete resolutions could be essential for algorithmic persistent homology.
+For example, bifiltration of a semialgebraic space by two semialgebraic functions yields bipersistent homology that is an $\RR^2$-module which should be tame and hence have finite indicator resolutions by upsets or downsets.
+(This statement requires proof and might be subtle or even false in the subanalytic instead of semialgebraic context.)
+This scenario is fundamental to motivating applications such as summarizing shape in biology \cite{fruitFlyModuli} or probability distributions in statistics \cite{rolle-scoccola2020}.
+Tameness in this biparameter setting connects to recent Morse-theoretic stratification perspectives by Budney and Kaczynski \cite{budney-kaczynski2021} as well as by Assif and~Baryshnikov~\cite{assif-baryshnikov2021}.